divio/divio-cloud-docs/how-to/index.rst

 .. toctree::
     :maxdepth: 1

-    Create (or migrate) and deploy a Django project <django-create-deploy>
+    Migrate/create and deploy a Django project <django-create-deploy>
     Create a multi-site Django project using Mirrors <django-multisite-mirrors>
     Go-live checklist for Django projects <live-checklist>